Marketing videos have changed a lot over the years. While they used to be associated with cheesiness, and a general lack of valuable information...

 And it's no surprise.
 One look at your average marketing video and you'll see people wearing the brand's products, going about daily, relatable life, saying the things that their target audience would.

-They reflect their customers perfectly, all the way through, without holding back.
 It's kind of mesmerizing to watch.

 Let's get started.